GfSE/SAF-Specification/stakeholders.md

 The Developer is a group or an individual implementing the system parts according to defined requirements.
 On the lowest level of the system architecture there are the Mechanic Developer responsible for implementing the mechanical components.

 ## Concern
-* What is the allocation of functions to the Physical Elements in the physical architecture?
+* What is the mapping of functions to the physical SOI physical architecture?

-  ***Rationale:  In my role, I need to implement the realization of sub-functions by my mechanical subsystem***
+  ***Rationale:  In my role, I need to implement the sub-functions in my mechanical subsystem***
-* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture
+* Which conceptual logical elements are allocated to the physical SOI physical architecture?

   ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

-  ***Rationale:  In my role, I need to implement interfaces with my mechanical subsystem, if necessary.***
+  ***Rationale:  In my role, I need to implement the interfaces in my mechanical subsystem, if necessary.***
 * what are the interface definitions for the physical architecture

   ***Rationale:  In my role, I need to implement the interface.***